 Not all smartphones meet business requirements, so we’ve sorted through the dense smartphone market and selected the ones we think will make a great choice for your business.
 In our guide for the best business smartphones below, you’ll find various phones that can fill the most demanding roles.

-It can't always be easy to tell how useful a handset and its features will be for you though, which is why we've drawn up this list of the best business and work phones you can buy right now.
+It can't always be easy to tell how good a mobile phone and its features will be for you, so we've drawn up this list of the best business phones you can buy now.

 - If you landed here looking for best business phones (the good old fashioned landline models that sit on a desk in an office), then try our best VOIP phone guide.

-All of these should be more than capable of running the latest business apps (opens in new tab) for Android as well as iOS apps for iPad (opens in new tab)/iPhone as applicable, everything from PDF apps (opens in new tab) to privacy services (opens in new tab), as well as connecting with your business phone service (opens in new tab).
+All of these models should be more than capable of running the latest business apps for Android and iOS apps for iPad/iPhone as applicable, everything from PDF apps to privacy services and connecting with your business phone service.
 We've also got a list of the best business tablets if that's more useful to you.

-With phone makers offering ideal for employees of all levels, we've updated this guide to give you the very latest buying advice to help you choose the best smartphones for business use.
-We'll keep updating it too when new phones come out, as long as they're great for business, so perhaps see the Samsung Galaxy S21 or iPhone 12 on this list too.
+With phone makers consistently creating new phones to fill a variety of workforce needs, we've updated this guide to give you the latest buying advice to help you choose the best smartphones for business use.
+We'll keep updating it too when new phones come out, as long as they're great for business, so perhaps see the latest Samsung Galaxy or Apple's most recent iPhone on this list too.

-Although some of these selections may overlap with our best phones for casual use, we've identified how these picks will help your business too, as not everyone needs the flashiest smartphone trick.
+Although some of these selections may overlap with our best phones for casual use, we've identified how these picks will help your business, too.

 Best business smartphone at a glance